 Taking a cop or civilian will cause other cops to not shoot.
 Unless they're behind you.
 They also think nothing of running you both over with a car.

 Dead to Rights and the sequel have human shields as a major source of armor.
 Enemies don't stop shooting, but you really, really do need the shields.
 Really.

-In Gears of War 2, Marcus will actually say "Hope you're bulletproof," when grabbing an enemy for this move.
+In Gears of War 2, Marcus may actually randomly say "Hope you're bulletproof" when grabbing an enemy for this move.
 Just don't try it against a Grinder.
 That minigun will rip the guy in half in seconds.

 Half-Life 2 lets you do this when you have the Super Gravity Gun.
 After you kill an enemy with the "pick up" function, his levitating corpse makes a great temporary shield against his friends' weapons.
 Especially the heavily armored Elites.

 All of the Splinter Cell games allow you to take hostages.
 Most of the time, the mooks will shoot through their friend, harming Sam.
 In the one instance in the second game where Sam takes the enemy leader hostage, they will circle around, terrain permitting, and still shoot him.

 BioShock and Bioshock 2 lets players have fun with this: basically kill a splicer or big daddy, use telekinesis to lift body and you have an instant human shield, and when you're close enough, just toss that body at the attacker to hurt or kill them.